Efficient high-resolution refinement in cryo-EM with stochastic gradient descent: SGD for high-resolution refinement: fixed pose variables

 \subsection{Thresholding of the estimated preconditioner}

-As we will see in the numerical experiments section, the combination of variance of the sampled gradient using mini-batches and error in the diagonal approximation of the Hessian, especially in the early iterations, can lead to highly amplified errors in the current iterate $v^{(k)}$.
+The combination of variance of the sampled gradient using mini-batches and error in the diagonal approximation of the Hessian, especially in the early iterations, can lead to highly amplified errors in the current iterate $v^{(k)}$.
+This is particularly problematic in the case of particles with preferred orientations.

 In general, this problem can be avoided by using variance-reduced stochastic gradient methods~\cite{johnson_accelerating_2013,defazio_saga_2014}, which require computing full gradients at a subset of the iterations or storing previously computed gradients.
 However, in a typical cryo-EM setting with large datasets, this has a prohibitive computational cost.